mtfaye/features-extraction/README.md

 # Features Calculation App
-This project is intended to be a walkthrough on the development of a tool (web application) that gathers data from several channel of communications and counts the value of a chosen feature of interest across the different channels.
+This project is intended to be a walkthrough on the development of a tool (web application) that gathers text data from several directory and counts the value of a chosen feature of interest across the folders.
 This is achieved with a statistical modeling technique that is able to convert text to numeric vectors in order to determines how important a word or a combination of words are by looking at how frequently they appear in a document.
-For this exercise, I was given 3 choices of features to study: Stress, Closeness and Collusion Behaviour.
-I decided to go with Collusion Behaviour.

 ## Workflow